publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIII/ch102/m__us_usc_t10_s2031.md

 >         “(5) Efforts to increase distribution of units in educationally and economically deprived areas.

->         “(6) Efforts to enhance employment opportunities for qualified former military members retired for disability, especially those wounded while deployed in a contingency operation.
+>         “(6) Efforts to enhance employment opportunities for qualified former military members retired for disability, especially those wounded while deployed in a contingency operation.”

->     “(e)  __Time for Submission__  __.—__

->     Not later than March 31, 2013, the Secretary of Defense shall submit to the congressional defense committees \[Committees on Armed Services and Appropriations of the Senate and the House of Representatives\] a revised plan under subsection (a) to reflect amendments made to subsections (a) and (b) during fiscal year 2013 and a new report under subsection (d) to address the revised plan.
-The Secretary shall submit an updated report not later than March 31 of each of 2015, 2018, and 2020.”

  __Expansion of Junior Reserve Officers’ Training Corps Program__